Israeli incursions in the West Bank during the Gaza war: Expanded settlements

 In March 2024 it was reported that there were promotions for West Bank property sales international with sales being hosted in the United States and Canada at local synagogues.
 On 10 March, Israeli settlers in the Jordan Valley were reportedly building illegal settlements in the Ein al-Sakout village.
 "Pastoral settlements," or the seizing of grazing lands by Israel settlers, increased following 7 October.
 Between October 2023 and January 2024, West Bank settlers were documented having built at least 15 new outposts and 18 roads.
 The Palestinian Foreign Ministry condemned Israeli settler attempts "to plunder and steal Palestinian land".
 In June 2024, the Israeli government approved five new settlements in the West Bank, according to Israeli finance minister Bezalel Smotrich.
 The G7 condemned Israel's move to expand its West Bank settlements.

 Impacts

 Education and economics

 On 31 January 2024, a Fatah spokesman in Qalqilya stated that Israel's incursions were having economic impacts on the West Bank, stating, "Residents are suffering economically from the continuous closures, as occupation forces continue to close stores and impose a siege on the city."
 In May 2024, Israeli forces seized an estimated US$1 million from an exchange company.

 The Palestinian Ministry of Education reported that due to the rise in Israeli raids and settler attacks, many schools across the West Bank had been forced to cease operations.

+Water infrastructure and agriculture

+In June 2026, Israeli bulldozers destroyed water pipelines and irrigation networks in Atuf and Ras al-Ahmar in the northern Jordan Valley, southeast of Tubas.
+The main water pipeline supplying nearby farms and areas was cut, along with smaller irrigation lines used for agricultural land.
+As a result, residents, livestock, and farmland in the area faced water shortages.
+The incident happened during ongoing land-leveling work and the construction of a 22-kilometer military road between the Ein Shibli and Tayasir checkpoints.
+Farmers said the work damaged irrigation systems and restricted access to their land, while Israeli authorities said the project was being carried out for security reasons.